 - London Fire Brigade Intervention Programme.

-- EAL students also access support in the daily Breakfast Club and have easy reading books in the library to improve their reading.
+- EAL students also have easy reading books in the library to improve their reading.

 - EAL resources like Bilingual Dictionaries, language software and reading materials can be accessed by students.

 We have adopted a simplified pathway consisting of Entry Level 1, Entry Level 2 and Entry Level 3 as starting points before students move up the new 1 to 9 scale.